pilot7747/BestPrompts/README.md

-# Best Prompts for Text-to-Image Models  and How to Find Them
+# Identifying Optimal Prompts for Text-to-Image Generation Models

-This repository contains code and data for [Best Prompts for Text-to-Image Models and How to Find Them](https://arxiv.org/abs/2209.11711) paper.
+This repository contains code and data for Identifying Optimal Prompts for Text-to-Image Generation Models] paper.

 ## Code